Last Updated on

 Even though Snagit is a simpler tool than Camtasia, I found it a little harder to use, especially when it came to the drag tool to highlight a portion of my screen and also when adding some effects to my screenshots.
 Camtasia essentially has the same crop tool that Snagit has, but I found it easier to use with Camtasia for some reason.
 For example, if I clicked a window, it auto-chose it for me to record just that area, then kept a green outline around it so that I knew what fell inside.
 Snagit could very well have the same feature, but if it does, it wasn’t nearly as obvious.
 Also, Camtasia’s drag-and-drop effects are a total breeze to use.

 Snagit would freeze my Mac whenever I would open up the full screen of the app, and I would have to quit the app and then reopen it smaller to be able to use it again.
-This has never happened with my MacBook Pro and my laptop is only a year old, so it seemed to be an issue with Snagit and not my computer.
+This has never happened with my MacBook Pro version and my laptop is only a year old, so it seemed to be an issue with Snagit and not my computer.

 Snagit’s video capturing and editing abilities are limited, but if you only need limited video tools, it’s a much better deal at around just $50, and it has every screenshot capture feature I can think of.
 Consider output, though – you may not have extensive video needs, but if you require a certain type of output, you may only find it on Camtasia (or another, cheaper tool).